powerbauer1337/NutriCalc/docs/DEVELOPMENT_GUIDELINES.md

 - **Default Props**: Use defaultVariants with CVA instead of defaultProps
 - **Prop Validation**: Comprehensive TypeScript interfaces instead of PropTypes
 - **Error Boundaries**: Wrap components that might fail in ErrorBoundary

+### Component Status
+For information about the current status of components and implementation priorities, see [COMPONENT_STATUS.md](./COMPONENT_STATUS.md).

 ## State Management